ivanpfalcao/RGraphsForQliksense/README.md

 # Manual
   1) Add Dimensions and Measures as usual to the visualization;

-  2) Chart Type -> Chart Type; you may select the chart type to show;
+  2) In Appearance -> Chart Type; you may select the chart type to show;

   3) In Appearance -> Chart Labels; you may select if the labels will be shown or not;